Skip to main content

 Park History

-Parque Estadual do Ibitiriá was established by the government of Rio Grande do Sul to conserve one of the remaining stands of native Mixed Ombrophilous Forest in the northeastern plateau, a region where agricultural expansion and logging had dramatically reduced forest cover over the preceding century.
+Parque Estadual do Ibitiriá was established on 12 March 1975 by Decreto Estadual nº 23.798 of the government of Rio Grande do Sul, which simultaneously created several protected areas in the state to conserve threatened ecosystems.
+[1] The park was created to conserve one of the remaining stands of native Mixed Ombrophilous Forest in the northeastern plateau, a region where agricultural expansion and logging had dramatically reduced forest cover.
 The park is managed by SEMA-RS and forms part of the state's network of protected areas in the Serra Gaúcha highlands.
 Research activities in the park focus on forest dynamics under climate variability, araucaria population genetics, and wildlife corridor connectivity.
-The protected area complements the adjacent Aparados da Serra and Serra Geral National Parks to the east, contributing to a broader conservation landscape spanning multiple elevational zones.

 Major Trails And Attractions

 Visitors to Ibitiriá can explore trails through old-growth Araucaria forest, an experience that conveys the scale and character of the original highland forest.
 Seasonal pinhão collection during autumn (April–June) connects visitors to the cultural traditions of Kaingang and gaucho communities.
 Birdwatching is rewarding throughout the year, with early morning walks offering the best observations of forest-interior species.
 The park's streams and waterfalls, carved into the basaltic terrain, provide picturesque rest stops along trails.
-The surrounding region, including the neighboring municipalities of São José dos Ausentes and Bom Jesus, offers additional ecotourism opportunities such as canyon viewpoints above the Serra Geral escarpment, accessible by day trips from the park.
+The surrounding region, including the neighboring municipalities of Bom Jesus and Vacaria, offers additional ecotourism opportunities such as canyon viewpoints above the Serra Geral escarpment accessible by day trips.

 Visitor Facilities And Travel

 Ibitiriá is accessible from the BR-285 highway that connects Vacaria to São Francisco de Paula and Bom Jesus in the northeastern plateau of Rio Grande do Sul.
-The park entrance is reachable by paved and unpaved roads from Bom Jesus.
-Visitor infrastructure includes basic trail access and informational facilities; travelers should confirm current conditions with SEMA-RS before visiting.
-The nearest town with accommodation and services is Bom Jesus, a highland agricultural center approximately 900 m above sea level with a cool climate that attracts domestic tourists.
-Vacaria, a larger city to the southwest on the plateau, offers additional lodging and services.
-A private vehicle or organized tour is recommended for reaching the park.
+The park is situated between the municipalities of Vacaria and Bom Jesus; visitors should confirm current access conditions and visitation status with SEMA-RS before traveling, as the park is in an initial implementation phase.
+[1] The nearest towns with accommodation and services are Bom Jesus and Vacaria, both highland agricultural centers with cool climates.
+A private vehicle is recommended for reaching the park.

 Conservation And Sustainability